 For an in-depth look, see my previous article on the topic: Prime vs Zoom Lens

 Otherwise, just know that prime lenses tend to be cheaper yet offer great optical quality.
 They’re also smaller and lighter.

 Zoom lenses, however, are very convenient.
 You won’t have to carry three different lenses in your camera bag if you have a good zoom.

-Of course, this comes with a tradeoff: If you want zooms with stellar image quality, you’ll pay for it.
+Of course, this comes with a tradeoff: If you want telephoto zoom with stellar image quality, you’ll pay for it.
 So for photographers who favor convenience over price, go with a zoom.
 But if you’re looking for the best image quality with the lowest price tag, pick a prime.

-Your final consideration when choosing a lens is the genre of photography you like the most.
+When choosing a lens, your final consideration is the genre of photography you like the most and your photography style.
 In many ways, this is the most important thing to think about.